 The Most Reverend Steven Biegler, DD, STL Bishop Steven attended Immaculate Heart of Mary Seminary and St. Mary College in Winona, Minn., from 1986-89 and graduated with a bachelor’s degree in philosophy.
 From 1989-1993, he attended the North American College in Rome where he received an STB or Bachelor of Sacred Theology at the Pontifical Gregorian University.
 He was ordained to the priesthood for the Diocese of Rapid City at Holy Cross Church in Timber Lake on July 9, 1993.
 In 2010-11, he served as Diocesan Administrator for the Diocese of Rapid City.
 He was ordained and installed as the ninth Bishop of Cheyenne in July 2017.
+Bishop Steven serves as an ex-officio, non-voting member of the Board.

 Harry Flavin, CFA, MBA – Jackson, WY Harry was the top analyst for Merrill Lynch for more than 20 years.
 He left Merrill Lynch to start a mutual fund which he built to $1.5 billion in assets before he retired.
 He is currently a principal with Matterhorn Capital (www.matterhorncap.com), a money manager based in San Antonio.
 Harry has an MBA from the Wharton School and is a Chartered Financial Analyst.